Bhutanese

 Future Challenges

-Challenges include balancing modernization with cultural preservation, addressing youth unemployment, and managing environmental sustainability.
+Challenges include balancing modernization with cultural preservation and addressing youth unemployment.

 Youth Employment Trends